-To help determine the most appropriate type of synthesis for your research question and purpose, you may find it helpful to consult the following:
+To help determine the most appropriate type of synthesis for your research question and purpose, you may find it helpful to consult the following articles.

 Overview of 12 knowledge synthesis methods that go beyond the traditional systematic review (Kaster et al., 2016):